-households in the region experiencing rental stress (2016).
+households in the region experiencing rental stress (2016).38

 - An increase in family violence has contributed to an unprecedented demand for homelessness assistance and emergency housing. - A mismatch between supply and demand has increased housing market competition for affordable properties.
 Lack of housing affordability induces housing stress in low-income households as disproportionate levels of income are spent on rent or mortgage payments. - There are over 4,000 households waiting for social housing in Barwon South West.
-Lack of social housing availability and affordability increase risk of financial hardship and long-term impacts on health and wellbeing due to family violence and unemployment.
+Lack of social housing availability and affordability increase risk of financial hardship and long-term impacts on health and wellbeing due to family violence and unemployment. - Housing affordability is an issue throughout the region with particular examples in Corangamite Shire, Surf Coast Shire, Colac Otway Shire and Moyne Shire.
+This is affecting hospitality workers, farm workers, health and service sector workers and workers employed on the construction of wind farms.

-Stakeholders expressed that housing shortages, in particular social and affordable housing, is a challenge applicable to the entire region.
+Stakeholders expressed that housing shortages, particularly social and affordable housing, is a challenge applicable to the entire region.
 This lack of affordable housing has meant the region has struggled to accommodate its workforce, with issues of social inclusion becoming apparent.
 The lack of housing affordability has further been exacerbated as sea and tree changers relocate to the region as a result of the COVID-19 pandemic.